WE NEED FOSTERS

 As far as expenses, we will cover the vet bills at the rescue vet and dog food for that particular foster dog.
 We will supply our foster home with a crate if they need one.
 If other supplies are needed please contact a foster coordinator.

 We recommend a crate so that the dog does not chew or have accidents in your house.
 If you do choose to let them sleep loose at night or while you are not home it is at the discretion of the foster home.
 It is important that a dog gets used to a crate so we highly encourage crate training while the dog is in your possession.
 This is not only to ensure that wherever they are adopted to can continue on with this without a huge transition but also to ensure that dog's safety, while they are getting used to the new home.
 If a particular dog is having issues with catching on, we can suggest techniques and ways to handle it.
-We don't require but encourage the foster homes to work with the basic commands with the dogs.
+We don't require but encourage the foster homes to work with the basic commands of the dogs.
 Some dogs come to you without any training at all, and by the time they are adopted out, we aim for them to be housebroken at least.
 Any commands above and beyond that (sit, stay, come.. etc) are not expected but appreciated.
 After a major surgery, your foster dog MUST be kept quiet/inactive for the required amount of time.
 Even if they seem fine after 2-3 days, they are still healing internally and they need to be kept quiet.
 This means, NO dog park time, leash walks only, and very limited play time in the house.
 We have had a few dogs take a while to recover from surgery and it's harder than we think for them.
-We want to ensure they are in the best shape we can, when adopted out, so this is very important in their healing process.
-Whatever the vet recommends, you will be expected to do, whether that's them wearing an E-collar, keeping their incision clean and dry, or anything else.
-We appreciate the time you take to care of them!!!!
+We want to ensure they are in the best shape we can when adopted out, so this is very important in their healing process.
+Whatever the vet recommends, you will be expected to do, whether that's wearing an E-collar, keeping their incision clean and dry, or anything else.
+We appreciate the time you take to care for them!!!!

 Another minor thing we ask of the foster homes is that once they have had their foster dog for a few days, write up a short summary of your foster dog as well as take some pictures, so the website can be updated.
 Potential adopters love to read personal things about the dogs as well as see lots of pictures.
 We appreciate it if you could do this for every dog that comes in.
 As we grow, it gets harder and harder for one rescue director to keep track of it all.
 We take great pride in our reputation and because our foster homes mean so much to us, we do everything to ensure that they are involved in the entire adoption process for their foster dogs.
 We do want our foster homes to be as involved in the adoption process as they want to be.
-If the foster home is not happy with the potential adopter we will take that into consideration.
+If the foster home is not happy with the potential adopter we will consider that.

 Take the next step!

-To become a foster-care provider, please click here to complete an application.
+To become a foster care provider, please click here to complete an application.

 Please don't delay...
 Labs in need are waiting for you!
 Give a Lab a New Leash on Life!